What is a STUCO?

 To encourage students to promote and develop school activities.

 What is OSIS?

 OSIS is the means by which students in the High School can be most easily involved in Leadership in the school.
 It is similar to a Student Representative Council, consisting of 22 students, including the School Captains, but focuses its efforts largely on organising and running activities to engage fellow students and to support local communities in need.

 Students can join OSIS in three ways.

-Class representative: each of the six Year levels elects one boy and one girl.
+Class representative: each of the six Grade levels elects one boy and one girl.

 House representative: each of the four Houses elects one representative